rbarinov/azure-tensorflow-gpu/README.md

 2019.07.13 22:42:36: BYE BYE!
 ```

-## Examples
+## Example

-Ssh into vm

-Try running some docker containers
+Ssh into vm and try running some docker containers

 ```
 docker run \